papercss/papercss/README.md

 ## Customizing
 To customize PaperCSS, clone the Git repo, run `npm install`, and make any chages to the .less files within /src

-The main place you might want to make changes would be colors.less.
-Here, you can specify new colors for your CSS build.
+The main places you might want to make changes would be colors.less or fonts.less.
+Here, you can specify new colors or fonts for your CSS build.

 After you make changes, be sure to build the new CSS files.
 Do so by running `npm run build` and get them from the /dist folder.